AugurProject/augur/README.md

 Run all subsequent commands within the bash command prompt.
 It's also recommend that you use a Debian based workflow for the installation of packages (makes things much easier).

-* Because of issues with node v10 doesn't support node-hid we are using v9.
-Here are the versions we used for development.
+* Here are the versions we used for development.
 ```
-    node: v9.11.1
+    node: 10.10.2
     npm: 5.6.0
     yarn: 1.7.0
     docker: Docker version 18.06.0-ce